Employment FAQs

 There are a few steps to OPT reporting when you change employers while on STEM OPT.
 You will need to submit the following:

 If your STEM OPT Extension application is still pending and you need to change employers, please submit the above requirements and email our office to let us know your STEM extension is still pending.
-We will submit the required updates to the Potomac Service Center on your behalf.
+We will issue you an updated I-20 so that you can upload it as “Unsolicited Evidence” in your USCIS account.

 Please upload a copy of your H-1B application’s receipt, approval, or denial notice to your next OPT Reporting eForm.